 Dr Ruth Cereceda

-I am a Senior Lecturer in Art History cross appointed as Adjunct in the Department of Art History and Conservation in main campus.
+I am the Head of Teaching and Learning and Senior Lecturer in Art History, cross appointed as Adjunct in the Department of Art History and Conservation in main campus.
 As a lecturer, I am passionate about training the next generation of art historians, curators, and conservators by implementing opportunities for active and experiential learning in the Art History curriculum.

 Dr Simon Coppard